Sunburn Avoidance Strategies

 By Diane Spicer

-None of the advice here is intended to replace your medical care providers.
+None of this information on sunburn avoidance is intended to replace your medical care providers.

 Run everything through your own common sense filter, and bring your questions to your health care team.